 Market Sector Update

-- Within this generally positive environment, we see opportunities for growth companies to continue to perform well and continue to look for attractively valued stocks in many areas.
+- Within this generally positive environment, we see opportunities for growth companies to continue to perform well and continue to look for attractively valued stocks in the many areas.

-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through Sept.
+30, 2013.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Russell Mid-Cap Growth Index is an unmanaged index comprised of securities that represent the mid-cap sector of the stock market.
 It is not possible to invest directly in an index.

 this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.